sdpjswl/ASJDropDownMenu/README.md

 # To-do

-- Animation to open and close
+- Animation to open and close.
-- ~~Provision to add images~~
+- ~~Provision to add images.~~
-- Provision to close on item selection
+- Provision to close on item selection.
-- Option to open the drop down in up or down direction
+- Option to open the drop down in up or down direction.
-- Move the screen to accomodate the drawer when keyboard shows
+- Move the screen to accomodate the drawer when keyboard shows.

 # License